backstage/backstage/.changeset/flat-items-perform.md

   - `template`: The entity ref of the scaffolded template
   - `step`: The name of the step that was run
-  - `result`: A boolean describing whether the task ran successfully
+  - `result`: A string describing whether the task ran successfully, errored out, or was skipped

 You can find a guide for running Prometheus metrics here: https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/prometheus-metrics.md